Kamire-J/card_tempering_detection/README.md

 # Flask Application
 ## How to run the application
-Step 1:	Create the copy of the project.
+* Create the copy of the project.
-Step 2: Open command prompt and change your current path to folder where you can find 'app.py' file.
+* Open command prompt and change your current path to folder where you can find 'app.py' file.
-Step 3: Create environment by command given below- conda create -name <environment name>
+* Create environment by command given below- conda create -name <environment name>
 you can use venv or virtualenv if you are not using conda.
-Step 4: Activate environment by command as follows- conda activate <environment name>
+* Activate environment by command as follows- conda activate <environment name>
-Step 5: Use command below to install required dependencies- python -m pip install -r requirements.txt
+* Use command below to install required dependencies- python -m pip install -r requirements.txt
-Step 6: Run application by command;
+* Run application by command;
 python app.py
 You will get url copy it and paste in browser.
-Step 7: You have sample_data folder where you can get images to test.
+* You have sample_data folder where you can get images to test.